 - Abdominal pain – this is often colicky (comes in spasms)

 Other types of fallopian tube cancer are very rare and include

 Fallopian tube cancer can be hard to diagnose.
-If you have symptoms your doctor will examine you and use various tests to help make a diagnosis.
-These tests may include
+If you have symptoms your doctor will examine you and may use the following tests to help make a diagnosis.

 If you have symptoms of pain or abnormal bleeding, the first thing your doctor is likely to do is to examine your abdomen.
 They will press gently on the outside of your abdomen to feel for any lumps, or tender areas.